Algebraic approximations of fibrations in abelian varieties over a curve: Smooth torus fibrations and their tautological families

-The heuristic proving Theorem~\ref{thm-AbFibDefprec} is originated from the smooth case, which we review in this section following~\cite{ClaudonToridefequiv}.
-We will recall the construction of the tautological families associated to smooth torus fibrations and explain how (assuming the fibers and the bases of the fibrations are projective) these families are proven to be algebraic approximations.
+The heuristic proving Theorem~\ref{thm-AbFibDefprec} is originated from the smooth case~\cite{ClaudonToridefequiv}, although the basic idea can be traced back to Kodaira~\cite{KodairaSurfaceII} in his studies of deformations of elliptic surfaces.
+So in this section, we will recall the construction of the tautological families associated to smooth torus fibrations and explain how (assuming the fibers and the bases of the fibrations are projective) these families are proven to be algebraic approximations following~\cite{ClaudonToridefequiv}.

 Let $f : X \to B$ be a smooth torus fibration of relative dimension $g$ and $J \to B$ the Jacobian fibration associated to $f$.
 The sheaf $\cJ_{\bH/B}$ of germs of holomorphic sections of $J \to B$ lies in the exact sequence